Likelihood-Based Inference with Separable Correlation Matrices: Acknowledgments

 \section{Acknowledgments}

-The authors thank Aaron Molstad and Daniel Eck for suggestions that led to the improvement of this article.
-Ekvall gratefully acknowledges support by the American -- Scandinavian Foundation and the U.S. Geological Survey.
-The dissolved oxygen data used in this study are available from the U.S. Army Corps of Engineers’ Upper Mississippi River Restoration Program at \url{https://www.umesc.usgs.gov/data_library/water_quality/water1_query.shtml}.
-Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the U.S. Government.
+The author thanks Brian Gray, Aaron Molstad, and Daniel Eck for discussions and suggestions that led to the improvement of this article.
+Ekvall gratefully acknowledges support by the American--Scandinavian Foundation.